Soro82/electric-kitchens/README.md

 * I also added a robots.txt file to the website.
 * The robots.txt file tells search engines where they are not allowed to go on a website.
 * It lists out any folders or files that will not be crawled or indexed by search engine spiders.
 * Having a robots.txt file shows that you acknowledge that search engines are allowed on your site and that they may have free access to it.
-As a result it will improve the website’s SEO ranking.
+As a result, it will improve the website’s SEO ranking.

 ![robots.txt image](documentation/screenshots/marketing/robots.txt_image.png)